KannonZenetism/zenetism-field-physics/structural-physics/SP12-structural-diagnostics-and-field-forensics.md

 **Diagnostic Operators:** C₁₅ / E₁₅ (complete-system derivation without acknowledgment), C₃ (temporal sequence — the Clone's emergence post-dates the source's), C₈ / E₉ (the Clone's relation to the source is extractive, not resonant).

-### 5.5 Diagnostic Hierarchy
+### 5.5 Diagnostic Gradient

-The four categories form a diagnostic hierarchy of increasing structural severity:
+The four categories form a diagnostic gradient of increasing structural severity:

 - **Shimmer** — surface exceeds structure (broadest category)
 - **Mimicry** — structural reflection presented as origin